Dilsv/Dileitte/README.md

 **Social Links footer bug** - A bug was detected when adding the footer to the contact us page.
 The footer (social media icons) were inside the contact us form.
 This was solved by finding that there was a missing </div> that was causing the footer to be picked up in the body of the contact us form and adding </div> in the appropriate place.

 **Footer Issue on all pages** - A bug was detected when implementing the footer to be used for all pages.
 When looking on the ports the footer look disorientated and dimentions didn't reflect the codes in flowers.html, events.html and contact.html.
-[This was solved by adding a `media query` for large desktop's which would make the hero image only occupy 80% of the width of the page.
-On mobile view a second image that fitted nicely was implemented in order to improve the look of the home page.]
+[A `media query` was added however it didnt give the desired result therefore the developer removed the footer colour in order to fix the bug]

 **Contact Us form bug** - A bug was detected when testing the contact us form.
 You were able to put in one letter on the name field and you were also able to adjust the size of the comment box.
 This was fixed by adding a minimum character of 5 to the input fields giving the comment section a `resize: none;`.

+**Media and Audio bug** - Upon uploading the youtube video the developer couldn't connect [This was fixed by implementing 'embed' within the url]

 **Commits** - Whilst coding the developer had missed the important action of committing codes whilst building the webpage, when making small and substantial changes.

 [Back to top ⇧](#Dileitte)